-Actors and hypotheses
+The ‘relational’ hypotheses

-In this section of the theoretical chapter I will introduce specific hypotheses.
+In this section of the theoretical chapter I will introduce the hypotheses.
 The hypotheses represent the complexity and diversity of the corruption mechanism, by considering the most important theoretical factors that are discussed in corruption literature.
-These factors consist of important aspects and attributes which correspond to the different parts of the corruption puzzle.
-As mentioned before, the literature discusses a lot of factors to explain the problem of corruption, but the research results still consists of loose ends and do not explain corruption as defined in this thesis.
+These factors consist of important aspects and attributes which heretofore correspond to the different parts of the corruption puzzle.
+As mentioned before, the literature discusses a lot of factors to explain the problem of corruption, but the research remains to consist of loose ends.
 That is why I frame the hypotheses and their related factors within the framework of ANST.
-To explain the political phenomena of corruption we have to consider the causal explanations and incorporate the contextual differences, which hypotheses will help to represent.
-These hypotheses will complete the task of presenting ANST as a new theoretical model and approach to research corruption (Lancaster & Montinola, 1997, p.
+To explain the phenomena of corruption we have to consider the causal explanations and incorporate the contextual differences, which hypotheses will help to represent.
+These hypotheses will contribute to the task of presenting ANST as a new theoretical model and approach to study corruption (Lancaster & Montinola, 1997, p.
 186-187).

 The three paragraphs in this chapter will divide the hypotheses into three categories: socio-economic; political; and cultural.
-These three categories create an understandable overview and make it possible to connect more than one actor group to a hypothesis, without having to repeat each hypothesis per actor group.
+These three categories create an understandable overview and make it possible to connect more than one actor group to a hypothesis, without having to repeat certain hypotheses.